kishanpatel22/kernel_concepts/xv6/xv6-init/entry.md

-# xv6 KERNEL INIT FUNCTIONS
+# xv6 KERNEL ENTRY function (entrying to kernel code)

 * The bootmain function after loading the xv6 kernel at location 0x10000 in RAM passes the control to the entry/start function which specified in the ELF